 USACE has evaluated effects on marine mammals in this FR/EIS and proposed protective measures to minimize effects on marine mammals.
 The need for incidental take statements for manatees or dolphins under the MMPA is not anticipated.
-For manatees, USACE has demonstrated compliance with the MMPA through its compliance with the Endangered Species Act.
-For bottlenose dolphins, MMPA consultation with NMFS would be initiated at a later time if needed, but prior to construction.
+For manatees, USACE has demonstrated compliance with the MMPA through consultation with USFWS during compliance with the Endangered Species Act.
+For bottlenose dolphins, which are not protected under the Endangered Species Act, MMPA consultation with NMFS would be initiated at a later time if needed, but prior to construction.